 2. WT, Feb 15, 2006, Article: 'Gathering Things in Heaven and Things on Earth';

 3. WT, Sept 1, 2005, Questions from Readers: 'Why do Jehovah’s Witnesses take the number 144,000 mentioned in the book of Revelation literally and not symbolically?';

 4. 'a limited number of anointed men have the responsibility of representing the slave class.
 They make up the Governing Body of Jehovah’s Witnesses. ..
 Whether we are “domestics,” who are part of the anointed remnant, or we are members of the great crowd, let it be our determination to cooperate fully with the faithful steward and its Governing Body.'
-WT June 15, 2009, Article: 'The Faithful Steward and Its Governing Body.'
+Watchtower June 15, 2009, Article: 'The Faithful Steward and Its Governing Body.'

-6. If any Witness disobeys the organization in order to put God first, they may face a judicial committee, disassociation, and shunning.
+6. If a Witness disobeys the organization in order to put God first, they may face a judicial committee, disassociation, and shunning.
 These tactics are designed to manipulate and control Witnesses through fear and intimidation.
 See Reasons To Leave The Jehovah's Witnesses.